shenaltissera/mern_student/Readme.md

 Once the application is up and running, you can:

-- Register and log in as an administrator or educator.
+- Register and login as an administrator or educator.
 - Manage student records, including adding new students and updating existing ones.
 - Track student attendance for various classes and sessions.
 - Monitor student performance through the performance dashboard.